 Participation in field courses and approved field journal.
 Field courses will be in week 25, and two weeks in August (Monday to Friday every week).
 Contact firstname.lastname@example.org for more information about registration.

-Participation in field activities
+Participation in field and cruise activities

-Students enrolled in courses that include field activities necessitating overnight accommodation, are required to cover their own expenses for food and drinks during the stay.
-Due to rules and requirements related to food handling and hygiene, the University of Bergen is required to purchase food from the various accommodation locations, and we can therefore not allow students to bring their own food.
+Students enrolled in courses that include field and cruise activities necessitating overnight accommodation, are required to cover their own expenses for food and drinks during the stay.
+Due to rules and requirements related to food handling and hygiene, the University of Bergen is required to purchase food from/at the various accommodation locations, and we can therefore not allow students to bring their own food.
 The Department of Biology is therefore responsible for ordering food for all students.
 Students are required to pay a deductible of NOK 100,-/day for these food expenses.

 The Department of Biology covers expenses related to transportation and accommodation, and any food expenses surpassing the student deductible of NOK 100,-/day.
 Students using their own car must inform the Department of Biological Sciences

 Forms of Assessment